tam1m/streamystats/README.md

 - 🔄 Full and partial sync options with Jellyfin server
 - 🏠 Multi-server and user support

+## Roadmap

+- [ ] Individual item statistics
+- [ ] More statistics about unwatched items and maybe the possibility to remove old or unwatched items
+- [ ] More granular sync options
+- [ ] Personal statistics only visible to that user

 ## 🚀 Getting started

 1. Install the Playback Reporting Plugin on your Jellyfin server